kumbulanit/t-sql/sql trainning/untitled/module 2/Module2_Exercise_Answers.md

         AVG(BaseSalary) AS DeptAvgSalary,
         AVG(TenureMonths) AS DeptAvgTenure,
         PERCENTILE_CONT(0.75) WITHIN GROUP (ORDER BY BaseSalary)
-            OVER (PARTITION BY DepartmentName) AS Salary75thPercentile
+            OVER (PARTITION BY DepartmentIDName) AS Salary75thPercentile
     FROM EmployeeMetrics
-    GROUP BY DepartmentName
+    GROUP BY DepartmentIDName
 ),
 CareerAnalysis AS (
     SELECT